tarantool/doc/doc/reference/reference_lua/json.rst

     **cfg.decode_save_metatables**.
 Decoder uses globally defined tables as metatables for arrays and maps.
-    You must not change entries of ``decode()`` result's table metatable, because it affects all results and may lead to undefined behaviour of other code.
-See :ref:`Yaml <yaml-cfg>` for detailed example.
+    You must not change entries of ``decode()`` result's table metatable, because it affects all results and may lead to undefined behavior of other code.
+See :ref:`Yaml <yaml-cfg>` for a detailed example.

     .. _json-module_cfg_sparse: